Client Side Operations Timeout

 Test Plan

-See the README.rst in the tests directory.
+See the README.md in the tests directory.

 Motivation for Change